NexusMutual/docs/docs/protocol/capital-pool/investments.md

 # Investments

 Any investment allocations are decided by members through on-chain governance using the [Nexus Mutual Protocol Improvement Proposal (NMPIP)](/governance/protocol-improvement-proposals) format.
-To date, members have voted to allocate capital pool assets in the following strategies.
+To date, members have voted to allocate Capital Pool assets in the following strategies.

 ## Investment in Lido stETH

 In May 2021, the DAO Investment team posted a forum proposal that [reviewed the opportunity to stakes, and risk of staking, 15,000 ETH in Lido Finance to generate investment returns](https://forum.nexusmutual.io/t/proposal-increase-the-allocation-of-the-capital-pool-to-steth/641).
 After member discussion, this proposal was put to a formal governance vote.
-* Members voted in favor of [Proposal 140](https://app.nexusmutual.io/governance/view?proposalId=140), and 14,997.9999 ETH was staked in Lido Finance, which added [14,998 stETH](https://etherscan.io/tx/0x8a127001d3a7840206bef53870209f7f9c6b3df9fd2ba9e872b2ed18728e6d22) to the mutual's capital pool.
+* Members voted in favor of [Proposal 140](https://app.nexusmutual.io/governance/view?proposalId=140), and 14,997.9999 ETH was staked in Lido Finance, which added [14,998 stETH](https://etherscan.io/tx/0x8a127001d3a7840206bef53870209f7f9c6b3df9fd2ba9e872b2ed18728e6d22) to the mutual's Capital Pool.

-In September 2021, the DAO Investment team posted another forum proposal that [reviewed the opportunity to increase, and risk of increasing, the allocation of Nexus Mutual's capital pool to stETH from the then 15,248 stETH held in the capital pool to 30,000 stETH](https://forum.nexusmutual.io/t/proposal-increase-the-allocation-of-the-capital-pool-to-steth/641), representing 18.5% of the total capital pool.
+In September 2021, the DAO Investment team posted another forum proposal that [reviewed the opportunity to increase, and risk of increasing, the allocation of Nexus Mutual's Capital Pool to stETH from the then 15,248 stETH held in the Capital Pool to 30,000 stETH](https://forum.nexusmutual.io/t/proposal-increase-the-allocation-of-the-capital-pool-to-steth/641), representing 18.5% of the total Capital Pool.
-* Members voted in favor of [Proposal 157](https://app.nexusmutual.io/governance/view?proposalId=157), and 14,713.2999 ETH was staked in Lido Finance, which added [14,713.30 stETH](https://etherscan.io/tx/0x5afe54104e9932c3d7390df71416eb41e4ffe915e2c33e9d560b69234e332539) to the capital pool.
+* Members voted in favor of [Proposal 157](https://app.nexusmutual.io/governance/view?proposalId=157), and 14,713.2999 ETH was staked in Lido Finance, which added [14,713.30 stETH](https://etherscan.io/tx/0x5afe54104e9932c3d7390df71416eb41e4ffe915e2c33e9d560b69234e332539) to the Capital Pool.

 ## Investment in M11 Credit's WETH lending pool on Maple Finance